ethanhuangcst/pen.ai/Docs/UI-Components/req-mac-ui.md

   And the menubar icon is still available
   And all app functionality remains accessible

-Scenario: Windows display PenAI logo
+Scenario: Windows display Pen logo
   Given the Pen app is running
-  When any PenAI window opens
+  When any Pen window opens
-  Then the window displays the PenAI logo (38x38px) And the logo is positioned in front of the window title text label AND aligned center vertically with the title text And the logo is placed at the same position across all windows
+  Then the window displays the Pen logo (38x38px)
+  And the logo is positioned in front of the window title text label AND aligned center vertically with the title text And the logo is placed at the same position across all windows